DCS Components: Controllers and I/O Modules

 • Input Modules:

-• Convert these signals into digital data for processing.
+• Convert these signals into digital data for accurate processing.

 • Output Modules:

-• Convert digital outputs into analog signals for process execution.
+• Convert digital signals back into analog outputs where needed.

 Types of I/O Modules: